yakufl/yakufl.github.io/_pages/about.md

 I have six years of teaching experience as an inclusive pedagogue at the undergraduate level in economics and have taught undergraduate students in principles of microeconomics and macroeconomics, intermediate microeconomics and macroeconomics, and development economics in–person, online and hybrid modalities.

 I will be available for interviews at the ASSA meeting in 2022-2023.
-Link to my [Job Market Paper](/files/pdf/research/Racial_Welfare_Chin_Miller_2022.pdf){: .btn--about}.
+Link to my [Job Market Paper](/files/pdf/research/Racial_Welfare_Chin_Miller_2022.pdf){: .btn--research}

 For fun you will find me watching [English Premier League](https://www.premierleague.com/) games on the weekend, working out, playing soccer, hiking, or playing guitar and piano.
 I am a massive jazz, blues, and [Liverpool FC](https://www.liverpoolfc.com/) fan.